-Visualization Alignment state Alignment quality marginal alignment Minimum every couple over the lower threshold and no couple over the upper threshold Medium one couple over the lower threshold and one couple over the upper threshold Good every couple over the upper threshold Excellent
+Visualization Alignment state Alignment quality every beam over the lower threshold and up to 25% of beams over the upper threshold Minimum every beam over the lower threshold and up to 50 % of beam over the upper threshold Medium every beam over the lower threshold and up to 75% of beam over the upper threshold Good every beam over the lower threshold and up to 100% of beam over the upper threshold Excellent

-Optically Align the Components with Mirrors
+Optically Align the Components with Corner Mirrors

 SGS sensors may be used with one or more corner mirrors for guarding more than one side of an area.
-The SSM-... rearsurface glass mirrors are rated at 85% efficiency.
+The SSM-... rear-surface glass mirrors are rated at 85% efficiency.
 Thus, excess gain and sensing range are reduced when using mirrors; see "Use of Corner Mirrors" on page 29.